toumorokoshi/sprinter/docs/source/index.rst

 * Installing environments directly from configs on the web
 * Updating existing environments
-* Managing several environments, activating and deactiviting as needed
+* Managing several environments, activating and deactivating as needed

 To Install: ::